aheusingfeld/arc42-master/README.md

 The golden master for the arc42 template.
 All other templates are generated from this one.

-This is the right palce if you want to contribute to the content of the template.
+This is the right place if you want to contribute to the content of the template.

 If you find a typo or have another suggestion on how ot improve the content, fork this project, apply your change and create a pull request.